unjs/ofetch/README.md

 //     at async main (/project/playground.ts:4:3)
 ```

-In order to bypass errors as reponse you can use `error.data`:
+In order to bypass errors as response you can use `error.data`:

 ```ts
 await $fetch(...).catch((error) => error.data)